-i.One (1) subject with 59% (F) or below average OR

-ii.Two (2) subjects or more with averages of 69% (D) or below a.
-Each Thursday morning, the Athletic Department will run a Grade Check on all studentathletes.
+i.One (1) subject with 59% (F) or below average OR ii.
+Two (2) subjects or more with averages of 69% (D) or below

-- b.
-At the end of the one-week probationary period, the teachers and school administration will make a decision to do one of the following (see STUDENT HANDBOOK - PROBATION for more details): - i.
+- d.
+At the end of the one-week probationary period, the teachers and school administration will make a decision to do one of the following (see STUDENT HANDBOOK PROBATION for more details): - i.
 Remove the student-athlete from probationary status & reinstate to normal status - ii.
 Extend the probation period - iii.
 Establish a formal meeting between administration and parents

-3. Athletic Eligibility Policy Guidelines:
+1. Athletic Eligibility Policy Guidelines:

-- b.
-Any student-athlete found to meet the criteria for Academic Probation will first be placed on Academic Pre-Probation. - Academic Pre-Probation is a one-week opportunity for student-athletes, with the help of their parents and teachers, to evaluate and improve their grades before the next Grade Check.
-During Pre-Probation, there are no athletic related restrictions placed on the student-athlete. - c.
-On the next Grade Check:

-i.Student-athletes who were able to improve their grades above the probationary threshold will immediately be re-instated to normal academic status.

-ii.All other Pre-Probation student-athletes will transition immediately to Academic Probation (see above).
+- a.
+Each Thursday morning, the Athletic Department will run a Grade Check on all student-athletes. - b.
+Any student-athlete found to meet the criteria for Academic Probation will first be placed on Academic Pre-Probation. - i.
+Academic Pre-Probation is a one-week opportunity for student-athletes, with the help of their parents and teachers, to evaluate and improve their grades before the next Grade Check. - 1.
+During Pre-Probation, there are no athletic related restrictions placed on the student-athlete. - e.
+On the next Grade Check: - Student-athletes who were able to improve their grades above the probationary threshold will immediately be reinstated to normal academic status. - All other Pre-Probation student-athletes will transition immediately to Academic Probation (see above).